 It took me at least 10 attempts to quit smoking until I actually stopped for good.
 The habit was 15 years hard and… I enjoyed it.
 But for my own health, I needed to stop.
 I have been 18 years smoke-free.
-I don’t even think about smoking anymore…the idea of it is so foreign and gross.
+I don’t even think about smoking anymore.
+Like most people who successfully quit, the idea of it is now completely foreign and gross.
 The idea of staying off social media, however, gives me a slight panic attack.
-‘Fear of missing out’ wastes so much time, but that knowledge won’t stop me from picking up my phone & checking the newsfeed.
-It’s like quitting smoking all over again and I am not alone.
+“Fear of missing out” wastes so much time, but that knowledge won’t stop me from picking up my phone and checking the newsfeed.
+It’s like quitting smoking all over again, and I am not alone.

 Our job is training dogs and teaching people.
 Which you think is harder?
-We love what we do; being educators and advocates for the animals we chose to spend our life with.
+We love what we do: being educators and advocates for the animals we chose to spend our life with.
 We continue to learn all the time, and no, we aren’t perfect.
 No dog trainer is perfect.
 The flawed human side is always there.
 And dogs love us despite it.